 Did you just arrive in the Netherlands and are you wondering how to navigate legal procedures?
 These resources can help you with topics like asylum procedures, requesting a visa, legal support and assistance in case you wish to return to your country of origin.

 In most cases, you do not need a lawyer in the Netherlands.
 Going to court is usually the last solution to a legal problem.
-Do you have a legal question or do you need legal support?
-In that case you can contact the Juridisch Loket (Legal desk).
+Do you have a legal question or need legal support?
+If so, you can contact the Juridisch Loket (Legal help desk).
 They give free legal advice and can refer you to a lawyer or mediator if necessary.
+The Juridisch Loket (Legal help desk) provides free basic legal advice on:

 What is a pro bono lawyer?